Statistical Parameter Calibration via the Generalized Fluctuation Dissipation Theorem and Generative Modeling: Motivation and Problem Formulation

 \subsection{Estimating the Score and Its Jacobian for GFDT Calibration}

-The GFDT formulas in Eqs.~\eqref{eq:stat_jac_alpha_final}–\eqref{eq:stat_jac_beta_final} require the score $\bm{s}(\bm{x})=\nabla_{\bm{x}}\log\rho(\bm{x})$ of the (unknown) stationary density and, for diffusion–parameter perturbations, its spatial derivatives.
-To evaluate these quantities, we adopt denoising score matching (DSM), where a neural network is trained to approximate the conditional expectation $\mathbb{E}[\bm{z}\mid \bm{x}]$ obtained by adding small Gaussian perturbations to the data.
-For the low-dimensional systems considered in this work, we accelerate this training using the Kernel Gaussian Mixture Modeling (KGMM) algorithm \cite{giorgini2025kgmm}, which provides an efficient estimator of the neural network minimizing the DSM loss.
-Both DSM and its KGMM-accelerated variant provide an estimate of the score, from which we construct the full Jacobian $\nabla_{\bm{x}}\bm{s}(\bm{x})$ using reverse-mode automatic differentiation.
-These quantities form the essential inputs for our GFDT-based calibration framework.
+The GFDT formulas in Eqs.~\eqref{eq:stat_jac_alpha_limit}--\eqref{eq:stat_jac_beta_limit} require the score $\bm{s}(\bm{x})=\nabla_{\bm{x}}\log\rho(\bm{x})$ of the (unknown) stationary density and, for diffusion-parameter perturbations, its Jacobian $\nabla_{\bm{x}}\bm{s}(\bm{x})\in\mathbb{R}^{d\times d}$.
+Since the invariant density $\rho$ is generally not available in closed form, these quantities must be estimated from data.
+We adopt denoising score matching (DSM) as the primary estimation strategy, where a neural network is trained to approximate the score from noisy samples.
+For the low-dimensional systems considered in this work, we accelerate this training using the K-Means Gaussian Mixture Modeling (KGMM) algorithm \cite{giorgini2025kgmm}, which provides an efficient non-parametric estimator of the conditional expectation that DSM targets.
+Both DSM and its KGMM-accelerated variant yield a differentiable estimate of the score, from which we construct $\nabla_{\bm{x}}\bm{s}(\bm{x})$ using reverse-mode automatic differentiation.
+These quantities form the essential inputs for the GFDT-based calibration framework.

-\textbf{Denoising score matching (DSM).} Given samples $\{\bm{x}^{(n)}\}_{n=1}^N\!\sim\!\rho$ from an unperturbed trajectory, DSM perturbs each sample by a small isotropic Gaussian noise and trains a neural network to predict the corruption, which is Bayes-optimal at the conditional mean.
-Specifically, draw
+\textbf{Denoising score matching (DSM).} The key idea behind DSM is to avoid estimating the density $\rho$ directly and instead learn its score $\nabla_{\bm{x}}\log\rho$ by solving a regression problem.
+Given samples $\{\bm{x}^{(n)}\}_{n=1}^N\!\sim\!\rho$ from an unperturbed trajectory, DSM perturbs each sample by a small isotropic Gaussian noise and trains a neural network to recover the noise that was added.
+Specifically, for a fixed noise level $\sigma_{\mathrm{dsm}}>0$, draw corrupted samples